SpringRoll/SpringRollContainer/README.md

 When developing a plugin for Container v2.x there are 3 main lifecycle hooks to keep in mind: `preload`, `init`, and `start`.

-`preload()`: Preload expects an async method or at least a returned promise.
+`preload()`: Preload must return a `Promise`.
+It can be async.
 The method is passed the entire [PluginManager](https://github.com/SpringRoll/SpringRollContainer/blob/main/src/PluginManager.js) object.
-In general all plugins need to access is the [Bellhop client](https://github.com/SpringRoll/Bellhop), but the entire object is available should you require it.
+In general, most plugins will only need to access the [Bellhop client](https://github.com/SpringRoll/Bellhop).
+However, the entire `PluginManager` object is available should you require it.
-Note: if this method is missing or fails to resolve, Container will automatically discard your plugin and it will not be loaded in properly.
+*Note: if this method is missing or the returned promise is rejected, Container will automatically discard your plugin and it will not be loaded in properly.*

 Example:
 ```javascript